 reflects the growth and development of graduate programs across the University, including

-importance of research as a factor in merit, promotion, and tenure decisions.
+in the importance of research as a factor in merit, promotion, and tenure decisions.

 The College engages in external service activities that support and contribute to the development of the University, the Gulf Coast region and to provide for the continuing development of the faculty and staff through interaction with the College’s numerous constituents.